Home » Small Cakes recipes » Jelly Cakes

 1. Beat butter and sugar to a cream.
 Add vanilla.
 Add eggs one at a time.

-2. Alternatively add flour milk to form a batter.
+2. Alternatively, add flour and milk to form a batter.

-3. Spoon a small teaspoonful of batter into each gem iron or patty pan holes.
+3. Spoon a small teaspoonful of batter into each gem iron or patty pan hole.

 4. Bake for 15-20 minutes until cooked through.